victorcarre6/LocalMind/README.md

 ---

-## Contribution
+## Contribution and support

-This project has been made significantly easier thanks to [easy-llama](https://github.com/ddh0/easy-llama).
+This project has been made (tremendously!) easier thanks to [easy-llama](https://github.com/ddh0/easy-llama).

 Contributions are welcome!
 Feel free to reach out for issues or suggestions.
-And if you want to support my work :
+You can support my work on [ko-fi](https://ko-fi.com/victorcarre)

 ---
 ## 📜 License